Adversarial Dependence Minimization

-\paragraph{Results on classification.} We first compared our regularized classifier to the baseline classifier.
-Table~\ref{tab:results_clevr4_infomax} (top part) reports the validation accuracy and feature correlation.
+\paragraph{Results.} We compared our regularized classifier to the baseline classifier.
+Table~\ref{tab:results_clevr4_infomax} reports the validation accuracy and feature correlation.
 The embedding dimensions of the baseline are highly correlated, with an average squared distance correlation of 0.409.
-Furthermore, the performance on the taxonomies for which the model received no supervision is low, which was expected since the model was not incentivized to retain information about the remaining taxonomies.
-When combining the cross-entropy loss with our adversarial objective, the correlation drops to 0.067 and the accuracy on the \textit{texture} and \textit{color} taxonomies rises significantly.
-These results suggest that the adversarial objective reduces redundancy, leading to representations that generalize better.
+Furthermore, performance on the taxonomies for which the model received no supervision is low, as expected, since it was not incentivized to retain information about them.
+When combining the cross-entropy loss with our adversarial objective, distance correlation drops to 0.038 and the accuracy on the \textit{texture} and \textit{color} taxonomies rises significantly.
+These results validate that \ADM{} reduces redundancy, leading to representations that generalize better.

-\paragraph{Results on SSL.} We then compared the SSL approach to two popular frameworks: SimCLR~\citep{chen2020SimCLR_ssl} and VICReg~\citep{bardes2021vicreg_ssl}.
-We re-implemented and extensively tuned the two models.
-We considered variants with and without projection heads.
-A detailed description of the hyper-parameters tuning is provided in Appendix~\ref{app:clevr4_baselines} and the best-performing models are reported in Table~\ref{tab:results_clevr4_infomax} (bottom part).
-Without the labels from the \textit{shape} taxonomy, our approach still learns rich representations according to the high accuracy on \textit{shape}, \textit{texture}, and \textit{color}.
-The linear decorrelation method (VICReg) performs similarly, while the contrastive learning method (SimCLR) performs much worse.
-These results suggest that decorrelation is an effective approach to SSL and that, in this simple setting, linear decorrelation on high-dimensional representations ($d=512$) is sufficient for achieving high accuracy.